 Health Reimbursement Account (HRA)

-HRAs are only offered by employers who set them up and contribute money to them.
-If your company offers one, make sure your plan allows the use of HRA funds to pay for “all qualified medical expenses.”
-Click here for more info.
+If your employer offers an HRA, you’ll need to know whether the plan allows for use of HRA moneys to pay for “all qualified medical expenses.”
+Click here for more information.

 Flexible Spending Account (FSA)

-Both employers and employees can contribute to an FSA, also known by its IRS code, “Section 125”.
-Money from them can be taken out tax-free if it is used for qualified medical expenses.
-Click here to get the summary from the IRS.
+Employees and employers may contribute funds to an FSA, sometimes referred to by its IRS code, “Section 125”.
+FSA dollars can be used for qualified medical expenses tax free.
+Click here to read the specifics from the IRS.

 - You can find a top weight loss surgeon